 Water Environment Federation Energy Framework

-Water Environment Federation energy roadmap is a guide for Water Resource Recovery Facilities (WRRFs) to reach energy neutrality and beyond.
+Water Environment Federation energy roadmap (WEF Roadmap) is a guide for Water Resource Recovery Facilities (WRRFs) to reach energy neutrality and beyond.
 It is structured in a series of steps that are arranged in six categories to help water and wastewater utilities plan and implement an energy program.
 The road map is applicable whether WRRFs choose simply to increase energy efficiency or to build a full-scale distributed generation systems.
 Categories range from technical needs to organizational aspects, and steps are applicable to all sizes of facilities.

 The steps are arranged under six topics: